Statue of Zeus at Olympia Worksheet

 The statue was also intended to serve as a focal point for religious worship and to honor Zeus during the Olympic Games, which were held in Olympia every four years.

-Download the free Statue of Zeus at Olympia Worksheet
+Download the free Statue of Zeus at Olympia worksheet

 If you are learning all about the wonders of the world you can download all 14 worksheets.
 With the new and ancient wonders of the world worksheets for a small fee.